 Bacterial vaginosis is a common vaginal infection that occurs when there’s an imbalance in the normal bacteria found in the vaginal microbiome.

-Your vagina naturally hosts a variety of bacteria, both good and bad, but when the bad bacteria multiply too much, it can lead to bacterial vaginosis symptoms like unusual vaginal discharge (often grayish-white and thin) and a strong fishy odor.
+Your vagina naturally hosts a variety of bacteria, both good and bad, but when the bad bacteria multiply too much, it can cause unusual vaginal discharge (often grayish-white and thin) and a strong fishy odor.

 It’s important to treat BV because, if left untreated, it can increase the risk of developing other health issues, including pelvic inflammatory disease (PID), increased susceptibility to STIs, infertility, and pregnancy complications (such as premature delivery).